 Heat stroke

 Certain types of animals are particularly at risk of heatstroke due to the high outdoor temperatures in the summer months.
+Heatstroke is an acute, potentially fatal emergency characterized by a rise in body temperature of more than 41° Celsius.

-Those most at risk are dogs with cardiopulmonary diseases, overweight, brachycephalic and ancient dogs, mainly if left outside during the hottest hours with no possibility of cooling off.
+Those most at risk are dogs with cardiopulmonary diseases, overweight dogs, brachycephalic dogs, and ancient dogs, mainly if left outside during the hottest hours with no possibility of cooling off.
+It is essential to provide animals living outside with shady or ventilated areas where they can shelter from the heat and always leave fresh water available.

 Myiasis